 - Spread white chocolate in an even layer over the dark chocolate layer.

-- Sprinkle crushed peppermint candies or crushed candy canes over white chocolate and gently press candies into the chocolate.
+- Sprinkle crushed peppermint candies or crushed candy canes over white chocolate and gently press the candies into the chocolate.
 You want to press the candies into the chocolate.

 - Allow a couple of hours for the chocolate to set up fully.